-While the Knicks’ season is finally veering off a cliff, J.R.
+While the Knicks’ season is veering off a cliff, J.R.
 Smith has come out with guns blazing in each of his last seven games, for better or for worse.
 He’s been one of the league’s leading scorers during that stretch at 23.7 per, much of it thanks to emptying the clip from beyond the arc by attempting 12.7 threes per game (!!!) and doubling his total attempts for the season in just two weeks.
-This was all capped yesterday afternoon when he set the record for attempted threes in a game with 22, a decent summary of the Knicks’ entire season and something only believable if it happened to, well, J.R.
-Smith himself.
-Amazing.
+This was all capped yesterday afternoon when he set the record for attempted threes in a game with 22, a decent summary of the Knicks’ season and something only believable if it happened to, well, Smith himself.

 The first chart we’ll look at is point per location from the normal six areas of the floor: restricted area, in the paint (non-restricted area), mid-range, corner three, above the break three, and free throws.
 As an example, below is Smith’s point distribution per game through his first 63 outings:

 Smith’s scoring weighed heavily toward the above the break three, for better or for worse, with nearly six points (5.62 to be exact) coming from that area of the floor.
 No other area gets as many as three points, with mid-range being the second most frequent scoring area at 2.86 points per.

 Now, below features the graph previously mentioned along with his scoring distribution per game over his last seven outings and last three:

 The very first chart provided shrinks considerably thanks to the max values provided to fit in Smith’s recent, unreal three-point barrage, and for the most part that’s all where he’s scored from.
 About three-fifths of his points coming from that scoring zone over his last seven games and two-thirds over his last three.
 The corner three and mid-range areas get some attention as well, but anywhere inside the paint and at the stripe has been mostly neglected.